ROCm/AMDMIGraphX/docs/contributing-to-migraphx.rst

 The :cpp:any:`add_literal <migraphx::internal::module::add_literal>` function is used to add an instruction that stores the literal number ``1`` while returning an :cpp:any:`instruction_ref <migraphx::internal::instruction_ref>`.
 The returned :cpp:any:`instruction_ref <migraphx::internal::instruction_ref>` can be used in another instruction as an input.
 The same :cpp:any:`add_literal <migraphx::internal::module::add_literal>` function is used to add the literal ``2`` to the program.
 After the literals are created, the instruction is created to add the numbers.
-This is done by using the :ref:`add_instruction <migraphx-module>` function with the ``"add"`` :cpp:any:`operation <migraphx::internal::operation>` created by :cpp:any:`make_op <migraphx::internal::program::make_op>` and the previously created literals passed as the arguments for the instruction.
+This is done by using the :cpp:any::ref:`add_instruction <migraphx-module>` function with the ``"add"`` :cpp:any:`operation <migraphx::internal::operation>` created by :cpp:any:`make_op <migraphx::internal::program::make_op>` and the previously created literals passed as the arguments for the instruction.
 You can run this :cpp:any:`program <migraphx::internal::program>` by compiling it for the reference target (CPU) and then running it with :cpp:any:`eval <migraphx::internal::program::eval>`.
 This prints the result on the console.

 To compile the program for the GPU, move the file to ``test/gpu/`` directory and include the given target::